dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 **[Day 5](https://adventofcode.com/2020/day/5)** / [code](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/05.c) / runtime: 24 μs

 My solution decodes each input line into a row and column, turns these into a seat ID and finds the highest seat ID.
-At the same tame it toggles a boolean value in a 2D array to keep track of all occupied seats.
+At the same time it toggles a boolean value in a 2D array to keep track of all occupied seats.

 It then iterates over this array while skipping the first few rows to find the first seat that is empty.